GTA Online: The Doomsday Heist is everything you love about GTA wrapped up in a ludicrous package

 As if helping a wild-eyed moneymonger (who is definitely not modeled after Elon Musk) with a smooth-talking AI wasn't enough, you've got ballistic missile launchers, bomber jets, nuclear submarines, personal jetpacks, and cars modeled after Back to the Future's DeLorean that can both fly and turn into mini-subs for underwater adventures.
 It looks absolutely bananas, and I mean that in the very best way.

-I'll be honest: GTA Online (and the series in general) has been a bit too serious for my tastes for awhile now.
-But The Doomsday Heist might just convince me to log in and fight to prevent Armageddon.
+GTA Online was initially (fairly) grounded, but has evolved into something altogether more wild with recent additions like the stunt courses, Batman-style tumbler vehicle (that's definitely nothing to do with Batman) and the definitely-not-Tron-inspired light cycles.
+The Doomsday Heist feels like a celebration of the game at its most explosive, absurd and fun, that should convince many to log back in to avert Armageddon.
 So go buy up a stockpile of canned foods and weapons, because Doomsday comes December 12.